huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 ## Reuse a pipeline

-There are times when it makes sense to reuse a pipeline without loading the model weights into memory multiple times because that would be inefficient, especially if your hardware is already memory-constrained.
+When you load multiple pipelines that share the same model components, it makes sense to reuse the shared components instead of reloading everything into memory again, especially if your hardware is memory-constrained.
 For example:

 1. You generated an image with the [`StableDiffusionPipeline`] but you want to improve its quality with the [`StableDiffusionSAGPipeline`].
 Both of these pipelines share the same pretrained model, so it'd be a waste of memory to load the same model twice.
-2. You want to add a model component like a [`MotionAdapter`](../api/pipelines/animatediff#animatediffpipeline) to an [`AnimateDiffPipeline`] instantiated from an existing [`StableDiffusionPipeline`].
+2. You want to add a model component, like a [`MotionAdapter`](../api/pipelines/animatediff#animatediffpipeline), to [`AnimateDiffPipeline`] which was instantiated from an existing [`StableDiffusionPipeline`].
 Again, both pipelines share the same pretrained model, so it'd be a waste of memory to load an entirely new pipeline again.

-With the [`DiffusionPipeline.from_pipe`] API, you can switch between several pipelines to take advantage of their different features without increasing memory-usage.
-It is similar to turning on and off a feature on your pipeline.
+With the [`DiffusionPipeline.from_pipe`] API, you can switch between multiple pipelines to take advantage of their different features without increasing memory-usage.
+It is similar to turning on and off a feature in your pipeline.
 To switch between tasks, use the [`~DiffusionPipeline.from_pipe`] method with the [`AutoPipeline`](../api/pipelines/auto_pipeline) class, which automatically identifies the pipeline class based on the task (learn more in the [AutoPipeline](../tutorials/autopipeline) tutorial).

-Let's start with a [`StableDiffusionPipeline`] and then reuse the already loaded model components to create a [`StableDiffusionSAGPipeline`] to increase generation quality.
+Let's start with a [`StableDiffusionPipeline`] and then reuse the loaded model components to create a [`StableDiffusionSAGPipeline`] to increase generation quality.
 You'll use the [`StableDiffusionPipeline`] with an [IP-Adapter](./ip_adapter) to generate a bear eating pizza.

 ```python
 from diffusers import DiffusionPipeline, StableDiffusionSAGPipeline